graphistry/graph-app-kit/README.md

 ## What

 * **Minimal core**: The barebones dashboard server.
 In provides a StreamLit docker-compose container with PyData ecosystem libraries and examples of visualizing data from various systems.
 Install it, plug in credentials to various web services like cloud databases and a free [Graphistry Hub](https://hub.graphistry.com) visualization account, and launch.
+It does not have GPU ETL and GPU AI libraries.

 * **Full core**: Initially for AWS, the full core bundles adds to the docker-compose system: Accounts, Jupyter notebooks for authoring, serves StreamLit dashboards with both public + private zones, and runs Graphistry/RAPIDS locally on the same server.
 Launch with on click via the Cloud Formation template.